Atezolizumab (By injection)

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Do not breastfeed while you are being treated and 5 months after treatment with this medicine.
+- Do not breastfeed while you are being treated with this medicine and for at least 5 months after the last dose.

-- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (such as Crohn disease, ulcerative colitis, lupus), nervous system problems (such as myasthenia gravis), or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (including Crohn disease, ulcerative colitis, lupus), nervous system problems (including Guillain-Barré syndrome, myasthenia gravis), or any type of infection.
 Tell your doctor if you have had an organ transplant.

 - This medicine may cause the following problems:

 - Lung or breathing problem (including pneumonitis, interstitial lung disease)